 Just because you’re the CEO doesn’t mean you have to make decisions in a vacuum.
 A financial advisor or financial planner can help you evaluate all of your financial goals and resources and help develop strategies to equip your monetary workforce with the tools and direction it needs to do its many jobs effectively.

-This article was written by Chris Gullotti, a financial advisor located at Canby Financial Advisors, 161 Worcester Road, Framingham, MA 01701.
+This article was authored by Chris Gullotti and Jeffrey Briskin.
+Chris is a financial advisor located at Canby Financial Advisors, 161 Worcester Road, Framingham, MA 01701.
 He offers securities and advisory services as an Investment Adviser Representative of Commonwealth Financial Network®, Member FINRA/SIPC, a Registered Investment Adviser.
-He can be reached at 508.598.1082 or [email protected]
+He can be reached at 508.598.1082 or [email protected].
+Jeffrey Briskin is Director of Marketing at Canby Financial Advisors.

 This article has been provided for general informational purposes only and should not be interpreted as personalized financial advice.
 We recommend that you consult with a financial advisor or financial planner before you implement any major changes to your financial plan or investment accounts.
 Certain sections of this article contain forward-looking statements based on our reasonable expectations, estimates, projections, and assumptions.
 Forward-looking statements are not guarantees of future performance and involve certain risks and uncertainties, which are difficult to predict.
 Past performance is not indicative of future results.
 Diversification does not assure a profit or protect against loss in declining markets.
 The S&P 500 Index is a broad-based measurement of changes in stock market conditions based on the average performance of 500 widely held common stocks.